We found 3 providers with an interest in gastrointestinal problems and who accept Humana Silver near Chicago Heights, IL.

 All Interests: Pain, Intestinal Problems, Liver Disease, Pancreas Problems, Ulcers, Stomach Problems, Endoscopy

 Dr. Vafa Shayani is a general surgery and bariatric surgery specialist.
-Areas of expertise for Dr. Shayani include bowel surgery, gallbladder removal surgery (cholecystectomy), and hiatal hernia surgery.
+These areas are among his clinical interests: bowel surgery, gallbladder removal surgery (cholecystectomy), and hiatal hernia surgery.
 Dr. Shayani takes several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
-He is a graduate of George Washington University School of Medicine and Health Sciences.
-Dr. Shayani's residency was performed at George Washington University Medical Center.
-In addition to English, Dr. Shayani (or staff) speaks Hebrew and Persian.
-His professional affiliations include Adventist Bolingbrook Hospital, Adventist Hinsdale Hospital, and Adventist La Grange Memorial Hospital.
-He welcomes new patients.
+Before performing his residency at George Washington University Medical Center, Dr. Shayani attended George Washington University School of Medicine and Health Sciences for medical school.
+Dr. Shayani (or staff) speaks the following foreign languages: Hebrew and Persian.
+Dr. Shayani is professionally affiliated with Adventist Bolingbrook Hospital, Adventist Hinsdale Hospital, and Adventist La Grange Memorial Hospital.
+New patients are welcome to contact his office for an appointment.

 Relevant Interests: , acid reflux (GERD)